balagtascedrickbsis-stack/balagtascedrick_ATM/README.md

 ## How to Run
 1. Open the "BalagtasCedrick_ATM" folder
 2. Open the project "app.py" in PyCharm
+3. Run the program
-3. On the welcome screen, choose **Log In** to access the ATM
+4. On the welcome screen, choose **Log In** to access the ATM
-4. Use the menu to:
+5. Use the menu to:
     - View current balance
     - Deposit funds
     - Withdraw funds